-The direct successor to the Commodore 64, the Commodore 128 was released in 1985, three years after the C64.
+The direct successor to the Commodore 64, the Commodore 128 computer was released in 1985, three years after the C64.

-One of its key features is the backward compatibility with most C64 software.
+One of its key features is backward compatibility with most C64 software.
 Not able to natively run C64 software from its own ROM, you can easily switch between modes.
 This is achieved by simply holding down the Commodore key when you boot the system.

 As its name suggests, the system comes with 128k of RAM.
 It is powered by the MOS 8502 processor which runs up to 2.04mhz.
 This is supplemented by a Zilog Z80, enabling the system to run the CP/M operating system.

-The Commodore 128 is technically superior to the C64.
-However, this contributed towards its short life.
+The Commodore 128 computer is technically superior to the C64.
+However, this contributed to its short life.
 Its increased price over the established C64 did not deliver much-improved gaming experiences.
 Since the C64 was already Commodore’s leading gaming system, customers did not see any value in the more expensive system.
 Especially since the C128 provided backward compatibility, customers just ended up buying the C64C rather than the C128.

 Later in 1985, Commodore released the C128D, a Commodore 128 in a desktop base unit that included a disk drive.